Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="pink" %}}

-Pick the card types you want to include.
-It's recommended to have a nice blend of different food categories.
-Only the **Cookie**, however, is required.
+The website proposes "sets" of cards (ordered based on difficulty).
+For your first games, just pick one of those.
+Once you feel comfortable, you can assemble your own decks (see [variants](#variants)).

 Explain all cards before the game starts, to make sure everyone has a fair chance.

 Deal the deck until empty.
-It’s fine if some players have one more card than others.
+It's fine if some players have one more card than others.

 {{% /rules-block %}}